eahrold/Printer-Installer/README.md

 just drop it on your webserver where ever you like,

 ###you can set the client preference file either through a config profile, MCX, or a defaults write
-it only takes on key, 'server'
+it only takes one key, 'server'

  	$ defaults write /Library/Preferences/edu.loyno.smc.Printer-Installer server http://path.to.your.serve/pathto/printers